praveensn0088/agentic-rag-assignment/data/processed/md/Abu Dhabi Procurement Standards.md

 ## 10.22.
 Resolving Ties

 - The Procurement shall resolve situations where tie exists between two or more Suppliers' offers having identical prices that meet all specifications, terms, and conditions.
 A
 - In cases of the tie and if possible and agreed by Suppliers, the Procurement shall allocate Multiple Awards for the contract.
-B
 - In case it is not feasible to split the contract, the Procurement may resolve the tie by considering the following factors: C.
 - C1.
 Preference for goods manufactured or produced within the state
 - C2.
 Preference for local Suppliers and underrepresented businesses